Partnering for Pollinators 2025

-In collaboration with U of I Extension, Mayfield Church is hosting a series of programs about native pollinator plants and pollinators.
-Learn about native gardens and our pollinators by registering HERE.
-You may register to attend any one or all of the programs.
+In collaboration with U of I Extension, Mayfield Church is hosting the fourth annual series of Partnering for Pollinators programs.
+Learn about native gardens and our pollinators by joining us for one or more of the programs listed below.

 All programs take place at the Mayfield Monarch Waystation located at Mayfield Congregational Church, 28405 Church Rd, Sycamore, IL.
 Programs will take place rain or shine so be sure to dress for the weather.